siruguri/javascript_lessons/source/lessons/lesson_object_oriented.html.markdown

 This is the crux of what's called "object oriented programming," a topic of vast and frequently controversial scope.
-JavaScript is an object-oriented language, though whether it is "pure" in its devotion to the principles of object-oriented coding or whether its own variant of it (that is referred to "prototype based object-oriented programming") is "better" is beyond the scope of this tutorial.
+JavaScript is an object-oriented language, though whether it is "pure" in its devotion to the principles of object-oriented coding or whether its own variant of it (that is referred to as "prototype based object-oriented programming") is "better" is beyond the scope of this tutorial.

 In JavaScript, objects can either have "properties" or respond to "functions" (aka "methods.")
 Methods sometimes require